JunkyByte/easy_ViTPose/README.md

 ```

 ---

 ## Finetuning

+> [!NOTE]
+> easy_ViTPose supports finetuning again!
+Many thanks to [@CatoTea](https://github.com/CatoTea) for adding it back 🚀

-This guide provides the general process to fintune ViTPose on your own custom dataset.
+This guide provides the general process to finetune ViTPose on your own custom dataset.
 ### 1. Prepare Pre-trained Checkpoint

 - Download an official ViTPose checkpoint from the [official release](https://github.com/ViTAE-Transformer/ViTPose).